 Athens and Democracy

-In 594BC, Solon became the leader of Athens.
-Solon repealed Draco’s harshest laws and set up a group of ordinary citizens called the assembly to vote on how Athens was to be governed.
-The word for people in ancient Greek was demos.
-Kratos meant rule.
-The government created by Solon was a democracy, where the people ruled the polis.
+In 594BCE, Solon became the leader of Athens.
+Solon repealed Draco’s harshest laws assembled a group of ordinary citizens to vote on how Athens was to be governed.
+The Assembly gathered forty times a year and was open to all male citizens with at least two years of military service.

-Download this lesson as Microsoft Word file or as an Adobe Acrobat file.
+Download this lesson as Microsoft Word file